Visa policy of Hong Kong: Admission refused

+Since 31 January 2021, British National (Overseas) passport are no longer recognised as a legal travel document to enter or exit Hong Kong by the Hong Kong SAR government.
+Thus holders of BN(O) passport who have the Right of Abode or Right to Land Status Holder will have to use other document such as Hong Kong identity card for Hong Kong immigration clearance.

 Admission refused due political conflicts

 Since 2014, Hong Kong has refused some foreign politicians from entering the territory especially those from United States, Japan and Taiwan.

 Since 2021, the Commissioner of the Immigration Department can request airlines to refuse specific passenger from entering to Hong Kong.

 APEC Business Travel Card

 Holders of passports issued by the following countries who possess an APEC Business Travel Card (ABTC) containing the code "HKG" on the back of the card can enter visa-free for business trips for up to 60 days.

 ABTCs are issued to nationals of:

-ABTCs are also issued to nationals of China and Taiwan, however Chinese nationals residing in Mainland China are subject to entry restrictions and cannot use the card to enter Hong Kong.
+ABTCs are also issued to nationals of China and Taiwan, however Chinese nationals residing in mainland China are subject to entry restrictions and cannot use the card to enter Hong Kong.
 Taiwanese nationals are also ineligible and are required to travel with a Mainland Travel Permit or a passport with pre-arrival registration.

 Types of non-visitor visas

 Persons without the right of abode or right to land in Hong Kong, regardless of their nationality, require visas if they wish to take up residence in the territory.
 Persons granted these visas become "non-permanent residents".
-Immigration Department policy places restrictions on the ability of nationals of Afghanistan, Cambodia, Cuba, Laos, Nepal, North Korea, and Vietnam to apply for most kinds of visas.
+Immigration Department policy places restrictions on the ability of nationals of Afghanistan, Cuba and North Korea to apply for most kinds of visas.